-If you are selected for verification, you must submit an official IRS Tax Return Transcript of your tax return as well as a completed Verification Worksheet (provided by the JJC Financial Aid Office) or use the IRS Data Retrieval Tool.
+If you are selected for verification, you must submit an official IRS Tax Return Transcript of your tax return as well as a completed Verification Worksheet (provided by the JJC Financial Aid Office) or provide consent and approval to obtain your federal tax information from the IRS via Direct Data Exchange.
 If you are a dependent student, an official IRS Tax Return Transcript of your parents' tax return must also be submitted and your parents must complete and sign the Verification Worksheet.
 If you are married, you and/or your spouse's official IRS Tax Return Transcript must be submitted and your spouse must also complete the Verification Worksheet.
 All documents must be submitted to the JJC Financial Aid Office.
 Additional documents may be needed once a Financial Aid Advisor begins to process your file.
 If this is the case, you will be notified through your student email.
 If you are selected for verification, the documents required must be received and reviewed before an actual financial aid award can be issued.